5 Essential Techniques to Optimize Your Content

 Headings – Headings are a great way of highlighting keywords, and also bring more SEO juice to your page by increasing its rank on Google

-Images – Every image should have a descriptive title and alt text that’s keyword rich.
+Images – Every image should have a descriptive title and alt text that is keyword rich.

 Meta description – The article’s meta description should consist of around 150 characters and include your keyword and a call to action.

 Including images and video content in your blog posts can help keep your readers attention.
 For each image you add to your blog post, ensure that the title and alt text are succinctly keyword rich and describe the image.
-Video content can be a great addition to your blog posts but Google can’t yet read the content of videos, so you might want to include a transcript or video summary.
+Video content can be a great addition to your blog posts, but, Google can’t read the content of videos, so you might want to include a transcript or video summary.
 Optimize your transcript by formatting it with appropriate headings, lists and images.

 SEO Cheatsheet #5: Content Length